-National Science Foundation Louis Stokes Alliance for Minority Participation (LSAMP) Program
+National Science Foundation Louis Stokes Alliances for Minority Participation (LSAMP) Program

 The University of Maryland LSAMP is designed to assist students in developing the skills and learning the strategies that will guarantee their success in the fields of Science, Technology, Engineering, and Mathematics.
 In 2010, a fourth five-year grant was awarded to the University System of Maryland LSAMP Program.
 The Center for Minorities in Science and Engineering of the Clark School of Engineering at the University of Maryland College Park share this grant with the University of Maryland Baltimore County and the University of Maryland Eastern Shore.
 As a result of this funding, students who attend the University of Maryland College Park benefit from a unique combination of academic, financial, and social support systems.

 Read more about the impact LSAMP has had across the nation here.

 "This material is based upon work supported by the National Science Foundation under Grant No. 0833018.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation (NSF)."